 Programs: The descriptions of the free-standing M.A. program and the Ph.D. program outline the normal stages of progress towards a MESAAS degree.
-Note that some students advance more quickly and that students in the Ph.D. program should avoid dropping to the minimal standard of satisfactory progress set by the Graduate School of Arts and Sciences (GSAS).
-The formal requirements for both degrees should be read in conjunction with the regulations in the GSAS website.
+Note that department requirements for good academic progress supersede those of the Graduate School of Arts and Sciences (GSAS), which represent the minimal standard.

 To schedule the completion of each stage of the program (the M.A. thesis defense, the M.Phil.
-Examination, and the defense of the Ph.D. prospectus) the student must submit a form to the Director of Academic Administration and Finance.
-The form should be submitted at least one month before the defense or exam.
-Copies of the forms can be accessed from the list in the sidebar on the right.
+Examination, and the defense of the Ph.D. prospectus) the student must submit the appropriate form to the Director of Academic Administration and Finance, by the deadline.
 To register for the defense of the Ph.D. dissertation, students must follow the procedures of the GSAS Dissertation Office.

 Academic Progress: Students should review their progress towards completing the program requirements with their advisor at least once each semester.
-In addition, those in the Ph.D. program, beginning in their second year, must meet with advisors once a semester for a Dissertation Progress Meeting to receive feedback and support on their dissertation.
+In addition, all post-M.Phil. students must meet with their advisor and at least one other member of their committee once a semester to receive feedback and support on their dissertation.
+Depending on what part of the dissertation the student is working on, the meeting can be with different members of the committee each semester.
 If a prolonged medical condition or other serious circumstance makes it impossible to maintain satisfactory progress, Ph.D. students should apply for a leave of absence so that the GSAS clock that counts time-to-degree and eligibility for fellowships can be temporarily stopped.

 Fellowship support for Ph.D. students is contingent upon making satisfactory academic progress.
 The faculty reviews all Ph.D. students each spring to assess their academic performance, contribution as teaching fellows, participation in departmental intellectual life, and progress towards completing the M.A., M.Phil., or dissertation.
 Where there are concerns, the faculty asks the student’s advisor and the Director of Graduate Studies to discuss them with the student.
 In those rare cases where progress does not meet minimum requirements, in particular if a student has more than two incompletes or a grade lower than B-, or is failing to complete other requirements for the degree, the faculty, after consulting with the advisor, will consider whether to terminate the fellowship.

 Research forums: Course work, exams, and other formal requirements represent one part of the graduate student academic program in MESAAS.
 Of equal importance is participation in the Departmental Colloquium and other research forums and conferences sponsored by MESAAS and related departments and institutes.
-Described on the Events page, these forums are the core of the department’s collective intellectual life.
-Post-M.Phil. students are encouraged to present a research paper or dissertation chapter at least once a semester in a Columbia seminar, colloquium, or conference.
+These forums are the core of the department’s collective intellectual life.

 Spaces: Students who have completed the M.Phil. can request individual study spaces, either in Room 518 in Knox Hall or in Butler Library.
 Priority is given to certain requests, including those from students returning from a period of research abroad in the case of the Knox Hall spaces.
 Requests should be submitted in June, using the downloadable form, for study spaces available from September 1.
 Shared office spaces are also available for teaching fellows, and these offices contain a number of individual storage lockers.
 All students are encouraged to use the reading room and common room on the fourth floor of Knox and to share the complimentary coffee and tea.
 Several other Columbia libraries offer pleasant places to work, including Burke Library, which faces the department offices in Knox Hall across the tree-lined interior quadrangle, accessible from the first floor of Knox.